Why Kamala Harris – Vice President-Elect – Is the Right Woman for the Times

-Age, Race and Gender on the Ballot: A Closer Look at Kamala Harris, the First Black Woman on a Presidential Ticket
+A Closer Look at Kamala Harris, the First Black Woman on a Vice-Presidential Ticket

-Democratic presidential nominee Joe Biden finally chose his running mate Tuesday, tabbing Kamala Harris, a senator from California, for his ticket in the upcoming U.S. election.
+When President Joe Biden finally chose his running mate, he tabbed Kamala Harris, a senator from California, for his ticket in the upcoming U.S. election.

 Accepting the role, Harris tweeted: “Joe Biden can unify the American people because he’s spent his life fighting for us.
 And as president, he’ll build an America that lives up to our ideals.
 I’m honoured to join him as our party’s nominee for Vice President, and do what it takes to make him our Commander-in-Chief.”